HHS/OPRE-OPS/README.md

 This application is deployed to [Cloud.gov](https://cloud.gov) through [Cloud Foundry](https://www.cloudfoundry.org) though a [manifest.yml](manifest.yml) file.

-For now, while we are waiting for full Cloud.gov access, we only have access to a development space.
-Eventually, we will have a staging and production environment.
+For now, while we are waiting for full Cloud.gov access, we only have access to a non-production environment.
+Eventually, we will have a production environment.

 ### Development Environment

 The development environment is deployed at https://ops-dev.fr.cloud.gov

 This environment can be deployed to by authorized committers in the repository.
 You accomplish this by force pushing an existing commit to the `development` branch.

 ```shell